Intro to Character Design

 This course will introduce you to the basics of creating characters, and drawing digitally.
 It is highly recommended that students with minimal digital drawing and design experience start with this course.
-This course is a prerequisite for our more advanced courses including Character Design 1, 2D Animation, Creature Design and Figure Drawing.
+This course is a prerequisite for our more advanced courses including Character Design 1, 2D Animation, and Creature Design.

 This course is aimed at beginners and will give you the perfect foundation for your art career.

-Each week you will watch a demo of the instructor drawing live, you are welcome to follow along with the instructor and ask questions.
+Each week you will watch a live demo by the instructor, where you are welcome to follow along with the instructor and ask questions.
 After each class you will receive your homework assignment for the week, and at the beginning of each class you will receive feedback on your work.

 Topics that will be covered throughout the 12 week workshop:

 - Drawing poses, faces and hands.

 - Basic rendering with colour to create a finished character.

 The hardware requirements for the workshop are: